ezio416/tm-ultimate-medals-extended/readme.md

 ## Exports
+To use Ultimate Medals Extended as a dependancy, you need to define a class implementing the `UltimateMedalsExtended::IMedal` interface
+(defined and documented in Medals/IMedal.as).
-The exports from Ultimate Medals Extended are defined in Shared.as
+You then pass it to `UltimateMedalsExtended::addMedal`.
+(The other exports from are defined in Shared.as).
-and the IMedal interface is defined and documented in Medals/IMedal.as

 ### Example usage as a dependency
 In this example, the value of `exampleMedal` is set inside example medal plugin and is 0 when not avaliable.